Oklahoma City Overloaded Vehicles or Debris Truck Accident Attorneys

 When cargo falls off a commercial truck, or an accident occurs due to overloaded materials, liability typically falls on the person or company who loaded the cargo.
 According to Oklahoma’s fault system, the party that causes someone else’s injuries is automatically liable for the resulting losses.
 If you can prove the truck driver or trucking company’s actions led to the crash, you might be entitled to financial compensation through an insurance claim or lawsuit.

-Common reasons a truck driver is liable includes:
+Common reasons a truck driver is liable include:

 - Loaded cargo past the maximum weight or size limits allowed